victorvde/jpeg2png/README.md

 * Bottom left: [JPEG encoded](../images/deviantart.jpg) at 90% quality with 4:4:4 chroma subsampling using the GIMP, 64x64 detail
 * Bottom right: [JPEG decoded](../images/deviantart_restored.png) with jpeg2png using the default settings, 64x64 detail

+## Installation
+A compiled Windows version is available on the ["Releases" page](../../releases).

+jpeg2png is written in portable C, specifically C11.
+It relies on libjpeg and libpng.
+You can compile the executable using GNU make and either GCC or Clang.
+Execute one of

+    make
+    CC=clang make

+You may use ``./jpeg2png`` to execute it without installing, or install using

+    sudo make install

+jpeg2png is licensed GPLv3+.

 ## Usage
 Just execute ``jpeg2png picture.jpg`` to create ``picture.png``.
 Execute ``jpeg2png --help`` to see all options.

 Under Windows, you can also drag-and-drop JPEG files onto the program.

-## Availability

-jpeg2png is written in portable C, specifically C11.
-It relies on libjpeg and libpng.
-You can compile the executable using make and gcc. jpeg2png is licensed GPLv3+.

-A compiled Windows version is available on the ["Releases" page](../../releases).
+jpeg2png gives best results for pictures that should never be saved as JPEG.
+Examples are charts, logo's, and cartoon-style digital drawings.

+On the other hand, jpeg2png gives poor result for photographs or other finely textured pictures.

+For pictures that have been reencoded to JPEG multiple times I recommend [shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html).

 ## What "smooth" means
 jpeg2png finds the smoothest possible picture that encodes to the given JPEG file.